JDASoftwareGroup/kartothek/docs/further_useful_features.rst

 can be specified together.
 Multiple ``secondary_indices`` can also be added as a list of strings.

-In general, secondary indices behave like partitions in terms of when and how they can and cannot be created.
-However, when using ``partition_on`` the order of the columns provided is important, whereas it is ignored for ``secondary_indices``.
+In general, secondary indices behave like explicit partitions in terms of when and how they can and cannot be created.
+However, when using ``partition_on`` the order of the columns provided is important, whereas it is ignored for ``secondary_indices``: this is because the underlying processes differ and creation of the :class:`~kartothek.core.index.PartitionIndex` is merely a side-effect of using ``partition_on``.

 Updating an existing dataset